fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge.md

 * Use the `clearLog()` method to clear the contents of the log.

-> Note: Here we have used the `**feedData()`** method of the FusionCharts API to provide real time update.
-You can pass these updates from the server through data-provider pages using the `**dataStreamURL` **attribute.
+> Here we have used the `feedData()` method of the FusionCharts API to provide real time update.
+You can pass these updates from the server through data-provider pages using the `dataStreamURL` attribute.
 You can call the JavaScript APIs of a chart only after it has rendered.
-You can use the `**Rendered`** event listener to check if a chart has rendered.
+You can use the `Rendered` event listener to check if a chart has rendered.